PostgREST/postgrest/docs/references/auth.rst

 - ``iat`` Issued At
 - ``nbf`` Not Before

-We allow a 30-second clock skew when validating the above claims.
-In other words, we give an extra 30 seconds before the JWT is rejected if there is a slight discrepancy in the timestamps.
+We allow a clock skew when validating the above claims, this is configured by :ref:`jwt-allowed-skew-seconds`.

 .. _jwt_aud: